Skip to main content

 readiness: { http: { path: /healthz, port: 3000 } }

-If the domain: in a spec doesn’t match a verified domain for the org, the deploy fails with a clear error at the deploy phase. slipway won’t ask cert-manager to issue a certificate for a zone the org hasn’t proven it owns.
+If the domain: in a spec doesn’t match a verified domain for the org, the deploy fails at the deploy phase with a clear error.
+Slipway won’t issue a certificate for a zone the org hasn’t proven it owns.

 TLS